aws/sagemaker-python-sdk/doc/using_xgboost.rst

 The XGBoost open source algorithm provides the following benefits over the built-in algorithm:

-* Latest version - The open source XGBoost algorithm supports XGBoost verson 1.0 that has better performance scaling on multi-core instances and improved stability for distributed training.
+* Latest version - The open source XGBoost algorithm supports XGBoost version 1.0, which has better performance scaling on multi-core instances and improved stability for distributed training.
-* Flexibility - Because you write a custom training script, the open source XGBoost algorithm, you can add custom pre- and post-processing logic, run additional code after training, and take advantage of the full range of XGBoost functions.
-For example, cross-validation support.
+* Flexibility - Take advantage of the full range of XGBoost functionality, such as cross-validation support.
+  You can add custom pre- and post-processing logic and run additional code after training.
 * Scalability - The XGBoost open source algorithm has a more efficient implementation of distributed training, which enables it to scale out to more instances and reduce out-of-memory errors.
 * Exensibility - Because the open source XGBoost container is open source,